23 Cloud microphysics

 \[ \begin{align} \ln\left(\frac{p_S\left(n_s\right)}{p_S^{(0)}}\right) &= -\frac{n_s}{n_w}. \end{align} \]

-The notation was adapted to that common in cloud physics.
+Here the notation has been adapted to the one customary in cloud physics.

 \[ \begin{align} \ln\left(\frac{p_S\left(R\right)}{p_S^{(0)}}\right) &= \frac{2\gamma}{R_sTR\rho_w}. \end{align} \]